Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 medical procedure icon

-Since its development, there has been a dramatic change in the treatment of movement disorders.
+Since its spread there has been a dramatic change when it comes to treating movement disorders.

 In this surgery, an endoscope is inserted into the esophagus or stomach depending on the existing disorder.
-After cutting the mucosa, the endoscope is inserted into the canal between the mucosa and the wall muscles.
-The canal is built up to a length of between 6 and 20 cm.
-Muscle fibers causing the disorder are cut while preserving the mucosa.
-At the end of the operation, the initial incision closes with clips.
+After cutting the mucosa, the endoscope is inserted into the canal between the mucosa and the muscles of the wall.
+The trench is built to a length of from 6 to 20 cm.
+The muscle fibers that cause the disorder are cut while preserving the mucosa.
+At the end of the operation, the initial incision is closed with clips.

-The operation is performed without incisions in the abdominal wall and without separation of tissues.
+The operation is performed without incisions in the abdominal wall and without tissue separation.
 The results of the method are similar to the results and even better in some cases than traditional laparoscopic surgery.

 In the rest of the cases complications are rare and include bleeding, perforation and infection.
 Most often these complications can only be treated with conservative therapy.